qiushihe/kns-playground/docs/prometheus-operator-and-loki.md

-# Install Prometheus Operator and Loki
+# Prometheus Operator and Loki

 For more info, see: https://www.digitalocean.com/community/tutorials/how-to-set-up-digitalocean-kubernetes-cluster-monitoring-with-helm-and-prometheus-operator